blsmxiu47/blsmxiu47/README.md

 # Hi 👋 I'm Wes

-I am a full-stack developer 👨‍💻 and data enthusiast 📊
+I am a full-stack developer 👨‍💻 and data professional 📊

 ## Constantly iterating on...